Caleb-Shepard/Dota2_Autoaccept/README.md

 Welcome to *Alexa Auto-Accept Dota2*, this is a new skill for Alexa that allows her to be interacted with via voice commands to accept or decline a queue pop-up for Dota 2. <br />

 # Installation
-1) Debian based distros only:
+1) Debian based distros only
 ```
 sudo apt-get install wmctrl xdotool python-dbus inotify-send
 ```